 Notes: Data is based on results from Ecosystem Marketplace's survey of project developers, retailers, and brokers conducted in Spring 2018.
 See the methodology for more information.
-Based on 9.4 MtCO2e offsets transacted.
-Some category totals do not add up to 9.4 MtCO2e due to rounding conventions.
+Based on 18.7 MtCO2e offsets transacted.
+Some category totals do not add up to 18.7 MtCO2e due to rounding conventions and/or incomplete offset attribute information.